briPXY/nn-upscaler-onnxweb/README.md

 # Web Neural Inference for Image Processing Models (ONNX)

 Easy interface for running onnx models inference on the web browser, for image processing models.
 Using ONNX web runtime API.
-Features: Inference on each sliced images for AI models which input tensor's dimension is non-determined, to prevent page crash from large input/model (browser's memory limit policy).
+Features: Inference on each sliced images for AI models which input tensor's dimension is free or non-determined, to prevent page crash from large input/model (browser's memory limit policy).

 ## Usage

 #### Install and build:

 ```bash
 # install dependecies
 npm install